eskilgh/mp-gestures/README.md

 # mp-gestures
-Experiments on gesture recognition using mediapipe-hands library
+Experiments on gesture recognition using mediapipe-hands library.

 ## Installation